Can I buy beer outside of the UK?

 The idea behind Toast was sparked in 2015.
 Toastmaster Tristram Stuart, a campaigner on the environmental and social impacts of food production, met the brewers behind the Brussels Beer Project.
 They'd used bread in their 'Babylone' beer, a nod to beer's origins of being brewed with bread.
 With bread wasted at a colossal scale (13,000 slices per day from a single sandwich factory), here was a circular economy solution to reduce waste, engage drinkers and raise funds for charity.

 Louisa (currently our COO) and Tristram set up the company, launched the operations and created the brand that is Toast.
-They appointed the founding team - Rob (initially an adviser, but persuaded to become our CEO!), Julie (our Ops Director), and later David (our Sales Director).
+They appointed the founding team - Rob (initially an adviser, but persuaded to become our CEO!), Julie (our Ops Director), and David (our Sales Director).

 We brewed our first batch with Hackney Brewery using leftover loaves from London bakeries and formally launched in 22 January 2016 (coinciding with featuring on Jamie Oliver and Jimmy Doherty’s Friday Night Feast).